getify/You-Dont-Know-JS/types & grammar/ch5.md

 Furthermore, I don't agree that this is the same thing as the spaces vs tabs debate -- that it's purely cosmetic -- but rather I believe it's a fundamental question of writing code that adheres to grammar requirements vs code that relies on grammar exceptions to just barely skate through.

+Another way of looking at it is that relying on ASI is essentially considering newlines to be significant "whitespace".
+Other languages like Python have true significant whitespace.
+But is it really appropriate to think of JavaScript as having significant newlines as it stands today?

 My take: **use semicolons wherever you know they are "required", and limit your assumptions about ASI to a minimum.**

+But don't just take my word for it.
+Back in 2012, creator of JavaScript Brendan Eich said (brendaneich.com/2012/04/the-infernal-semicolon/) the following:

+> The moral of this story: ASI is (formally speaking) a syntactic error correction procedure.
+If you start to code as if it were a universal significant-newline rule, you will get into trouble.
+> ..
+> I wish I had made newlines more significant in JS back in those ten days in May, 1995.
+> ..
+> Be careful not to use ASI as if it gave JS significant newlines.

 ## Errors